Learning Arabic: Top 12 Interesting Reasons to Start

 The Arabic language prevailed in the Arabian peninsula hundreds of years before Islam.
 The Arabic heritage before Islam was quite rich and full of vivid multiplicity.
 The Arabic language is indeed the heritage of Muslims, both, Arabs and non-Arabs, it is a language rich and sophisticated in its vocabulary, expressions, and implied connotations.

 Arabic is the language of Islam and the language in which the Noble Qur’an was revealed.
-The inimitability of Arabic is that it could contain the elevated meaning and purposes of the Noble Qur’an, as it is one of the most vivid and flowery languages in the world which make it fixable and valid across times and civilizations.
+The inimitability of Arabic is that it could contain the elevated meaning and purposes of the Noble Qur’an, as it is one of the most vivid and flowery languages in the world, making it fixable and valid across times and civilisations.

-Many people became curious to understand the Islamic religion.
+Many people have become curious about understanding the Islamic religion.
 There is no better way to understand and assimilate it than by learning the Arabic language until they clearly understand its teachings and rules.
 Therefore, if someone wants to understand Islam and Muslims properly, he/she must learn the language of their Holy Book.

 Official Language of Science

-During the Middle Ages or medieval period in the Western World, the Arabic and Islamic civilization was at its peak.
-Arts, literature, and sciences were prosperous and new inventions and great discoveries were very common.
+The Arabic and Islamic civilisation was at its peak during the Middle Ages or medieval period in the Western World.
+Arts, literature, and sciences were prosperous, and new inventions and great discoveries were very common.
 Various Muslim scholars have sought research and knowledge.
-Their research in the Arabic language has become a reference to which all languages sought to translate and copy.
+Their research in the Arabic language has become a reference for all languages that are sought to be translated and copied.

-During these ages, all Greek and Latin sciences were translated into Arabic and it became the official language of science after the decay of the Ancient Greek language.
-Later on, all Arabic texts were translated into Western languages in order to transmit old sciences, inventions, and discoveries to the West.
+During these ages, all Greek and Latin sciences were translated into Arabic, which became the official language of science after the decay of the Ancient Greek language.
+Later, all Arabic texts were translated into Western languages to transmit old sciences, inventions, and discoveries to the West.

 Surviving Over the Ages